cozy/cozy-stack/doc/architecture.md

 ![Architecture for a self-hosted](self-hosted.png)

-But it's also possible to deploy a farm of servers for hosting thousands of cozy instances.
+But it's also possible to deploy a server farm in order to host thousands of cozy instances.
 It will looks like this:

 ![Architecture for a big instance](big-instance.png)